 To optimally fit the desires and demands of the user, the system keeps track of several preferences of the user.
 These preferences can be changed by the user, but the system also tries to learn the user preferences from the day-to-day use.
 For instance, if the user always uses the speech interface in the morning and switches to the text interface in the evening, the system will learn this preference and automatically switch to the most likely interface.
-Also if the system detects a lot of noise on the microphone channel, it switches from the speech interface to the text or iconic interface.
+Also if the system detects a lot of noise on the microphone channel, it switches from the speech interface.